wordbit/wordbit/content/posts/2003-11-17-quote-of-the-day.markdown

 title: Quote of the day
 ---

-"Whenever I watch TV and I see those poor starving kids all over the world, I can't help but cry.
-I mean I would love to be skinny like that, but not with all those flies and death and stuff."
+> Whenever I watch TV and I see those poor starving kids all over the world, I can't help but cry.
+I mean I would love to be skinny like that, but not with all those flies and death and stuff.

-- Mariah Carey
+*Mariah Carey*

 What a wonderful prelude to today's entry, where I intend to go on a bit about the rampant superficiality in society today, without a doubt my favourite topic!
 But first, a brief update.
 Brief, because I've just realized I'm very hungry.
 And no, I'm not trying to be psychotically ironic.